Law Clerk Job Description

 Preparing for a Law Clerk Career

-Earn a Paralegal degree at Fremont College and be on your way to an exciting job as a Law Clerk.
+Earn a Paralegal degree at Fremont University and be on your way to an exciting job as a Law Clerk.
 It takes just 15 months to complete an associate’s degree in Paralegal Studies, allowing you to pursue an exciting Paralegal career as a Law Clerk in just over a year.
-The Paralegal degree program at Fremont College provides the hands-on training and real-world legal experience you need to succeed in a Law Clerk job.
+The Paralegal degree program at Fremont University provides the hands-on training and real-world legal experience you need to succeed in a Law Clerk job.
 You will get the chance to conduct actual legal research and participate as a member of an active legal team.
 Space is limited, so enroll today to prepare for a Law Clerk career.

 Additional Paralegal Specializations